Medical Laboratory Science, B.S.

 The Medical Laboratory Science student must be able to:

-• Assimilate mathematical and scientific data to allow application of basic principles in concrete situations related to laboratory practice and test interpretation.
+- Assimilate mathematical and scientific data to allow the application of basic principles in concrete situations related to laboratory practice and test interpretation.

-• Visual acuity in distinguishing colorimetric endpoints and subtle microscopic differences between diagnostic elements in clinical specimen when examined under a microscope and/or displayed on a monitor.
+- Visual acuity in distinguishing colorimetric endpoints and subtle microscopic differences between diagnostic elements in clinical specimens when examined under a microscope and/or displayed on a monitor.

 Certification and Licensure